The massless modular Hamiltonian: Introduction

-The right hand side of \eqref{lH} is similar to a formula for the modular Hamiltonian sketched by Casini, Huerta and Myers \cite[(2.23)]{CHM} in terms of the QFT stress-energy tensor, when the Cauchy data are supported in $B$.
+The right-hand side of \eqref{lH} is similar to a formula for the modular Hamiltonian sketched by Casini, Huerta and Myers \cite[(2.23)]{CHM} in terms of the QFT stress-energy tensor, when the Cauchy data are supported in $B$.

-{\it Massive Hamiltonian.} The above formula \eqref{lH} gives a first hint for the structure of the massive modular Hamiltonian: one would be tempted to replace the massless stress energy tensor $T$ with the massive stress energy tensor $T^{(m)}$.
-This would amount to replace in \eqref{Id} the Legendre operator with its massive perturbation $\frac12 (1-r^2)(\nabla^2 - m^2) - r \partial_r - D$.